RajveerKR/MetroTrafficPrediction/README.md

 Big Data analytics project using Hadoop MapReduce and PySpark to classify and predict metro interstate traffic volume Big Data Traffic Analytics

-This repository contains the implementation of a big data analytics pipeline for predicting traffic volume using Hadoop and Spark.

 ## Contents
 - `mapper.py`: Python script for MapReduce mapper
 - `reducer.py`: Python script for MapReduce reducer